 The best news: on Sundays, you can park anywhere, all day long.
 Aren’t Sundays the best anyway?

 Sometimes, there are people who point you to a free parking spot.
 Once you’ve parked, they’ll ask for money.
 It’s up to you if you want to pay them or not, as it’s not an obligation.
 We usually give them €1,-

 Free parking garages

-- Supermarkets like Consum and Mercadona often have free parking garages.
+- Supermarkets like Consum and Mercadona often have free parking garages too.
 Just make sure you ask for a ticket when you get to the cash register.

-- Malls such as Aqua Multiespacio usually have a parking garage that’s open 24 hours a day.
+- Malls such as Aqua Multiespacio usually have a 24 hour parking garage.
 Oftentimes, you can enjoy a couple of hours of free parking.
 Some malls don’t charge anything after lunchtime, on weekends and public holidays.
-So do check that out!
+So do check that out.

 Paid parking zones

 Paid parking zones are marked with a blue line.
 There is a limited time, you’re usually not allowed to park longer than two hours.
 The closer you get to the city center, the more you pay.

 Private parking garages

 The best thing to do if you live in a popular area is to rent a spot in a private parking garage.
 Prices vary between €80,- and €120,- a month, but it saves you a lot of time and hassle.
 You can find space to rent on Idealista.